ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 This function my be necessary for internal use, but it should not be exposed in the API, or it should be marked with `unsafe` keyword, because its use can lead to *UB*.

+> **Rule {{#check LANG-UNSAFE-ENCP | Encapsulation of *unsafe* features}}**
+>
+> In secure development of a Rust software component (crate or module), all
+> *unsafe* code must be encapsulated in such a way that:
+>
+> * either it exposes a safe behavior to the user, in which no safe interaction
+>   can result in UB (undefined behavior);
+> * or it exposes features marked as unsafe whose usage conditions
+>   (preconditions, sequencing, etc.) are exhaustively documented.

+Thus, a function using `unsafe` operations can be *safe* if the `unsafe` operations do not present any *UB* (undefined behavior) given the component's invariants (typically the type invariant for a method).
+Conversely, a function without an `unsafe` block must be marked as `unsafe` if it breaks these invariants.
+The choice and knowledge of these invariants are therefore crucial for secure development.

 ### Trust relation between *safe* and *unsafe*

 #### Principle